 “To the extent that women figured in the conversation, it was mainly in terms of how their presence would be good, or less good, for Princeton University and Princeton men,” former Princeton administrator and history professor Nancy Weiss Malkiel wrote in “Keep the Damned Women Out”: The Struggle for Coeducation, her 2016 book about coeducation at elite universities.
 “Women and their needs were largely left out of the equation.”

 Although the Patterson report had recommended a 3-to-1 male-to-female ratio — alumni had been told the University would not reduce the number of male students to make space for women — the first female cohort arrived on a campus where the numbers were far more skewed.
-In fall 1969, along with its 101 female freshmen, Princeton enrolled 69 upper-level female transfer students, 21 of whom had already been attending classes at the University under the grant-funded Critical Languages Program.
+In fall 1969, along with its 101 female freshmen, Princeton enrolled 69 upper-level female undergraduates — 48 transfer students and 21 visiting students attending classes at the University under the grant-funded Critical Languages Program.
 These 170 undergraduate women took their place amid more than 3,200 undergraduate men, yielding a 19-to-1 male-to-female ratio.

 The maleness of the institution asserted itself in ways both symbolic and practical.
 The faculty included only three female professors, including Weiss Malkiel, and 17 female lecturers.
 On campus, women’s bathrooms were scarce and women’s locker rooms nonexistent.
 The alma mater, “Old Nassau,” hailed Princeton’s “sons.”
 The Princeton Club of New York housed a restaurant known as the Men’s Grill, whose floor plaque proclaimed it a place “where women cease from troubling.”